MachsunSSR/Pra-Intern-KampusIndonesia/README.md

 Deployed By : MachsunSSR
-You can see it online at : http://bit.ly/Pra-Intern1-KampusIndonesia Servernya gratisa, jadi nunggu loadingnya lama.
+You can see it online at : http://bit.ly/Pra-Intern1-KampusIndonesia
+\nServernya gratisa, jadi nunggu loadingnya lama.
 Yang sabar yaaa :))

 ## Tutorial Ngerun